Tautological Tuning of the Kostant-Souriau Quantization Map with Differential Geometric Structures

-However, among more mathematically minded quantum physicists (and, of course, among mathematicians) this ad hoc approach was long ago superseded by very different approaches devoted to solving the basic problem that the procedure is canonical quantization -- though physically very successful when implemented by sophisticated practitioners -- is nevertheless mathematically ill defined.
+However, among more mathematically minded quantum physicists (and, of course, among mathematicians) this ad hoc approach was long ago superseded by very different approaches devoted to solving the basic problem that the procedure of canonical quantization -- though physically very successful when implemented by sophisticated practitioners -- is nevertheless mathematically ill defined.
 There are two main approaches, the first being to create a proper functional calculus to formalize the ideas of quantization implicit in the canonical procedure; this path leads to things like Weyl quantization.
 The other path is to try to geometrize the quantization process, and there are two main research programs that take this approach.
 The first and foremost is geometric quantization, really begun by van Hove in the 1940s, but taken in its modern direction by Souriau and Kostant (among others) in the 1960s and 70s; see \cite{souriau1966quantification} and \cite{kostant1970quantization}.
 The second is deformation quantization, also really begun by van Hove, but given its modern form by Kontsevich (among others); see \cite{kontsevich2003deformation}.
 Both research programs can claim some major successes: mostly mathematical in the case of deformation quantization, both mathematical and physical in the case of geometric quantization.
 Researchers continue to produce new results of fundamental interest in geometric \cite{tuynman2016metaplectic} \cite{prieto2017geometry} and deformation \cite{lechner2016strict} \cite{calaque2017shifted} quantization, as well as to find new applications of the mathematical techniques of each program (see, for example, \cite{galasso2016remarks} and \cite{karabegov2019formal}).

 However, all of these quantization programs must contend with a fundamental problem: the theorems of Groenewald \cite{groenewold1946principles} and Van Hove \cite{van1951problem} (among others; see, for example, \cite{gotay1996obstruction}) make it clear that no quantization map can satisfy all the requirements one might hope to impose upon it for all possible functions on phase space.